Drag

 Combined Thermal Vacuum and Thermal Cycle

 The satellite is subjected to a simulated Space environment to test its ability to operate in extreme thermal and vacuum conditions.
-This test is typically not required by launch providers but EnduroSat conducts it as a minimum based on the information provided bellow in order to ensure the satellite’s fitness for the Space environment.
+This test is typically not required by launch providers but EnduroSat conducts it as a minimum based on the information provided below in order to ensure the satellite’s fitness for the Space environment.

 For the test execution, the integrated temperature sensors of the chamber are used to measure the temperature inside the thermal chamber in order to obtain a measure of the difference between the set temperature and the actual temperature.
 Moreover, communication cables are installed in order to interface with all devices from the satellite and gather data from them.
 For that, the satellite must be turned on during the test execution.
 The temperatures of the satellite components are measured using the integrated sensors inside of each device, while additional temperature sensors are placed on control points on the outside of the integrated spacecraft which are used as a reference for the profile.